 - The Series LLC has only one fixed annual Delaware franchise tax, regardless of how many series it establishes.

-The Delaware Series LLC law is only one section of the Delaware LLC Act, Section 215.
+The Protected Series LLC law is only one section of the Delaware LLC Act, Section 215.
 This is not a “self effectuating” statute.
 A self-effectuating statute would be one which would double as a default operating agreement in the absence of one agreed to by its members.
 No state currently has a self-effectuating Series LLC statute.
 A self-effectuating statute that implies an operating agreement for the Series LLC and sub-agreements for each protected series is the objective of the drafting committee charged with reconstituting what it means to be a Series LLC under a uniform Series LLC Act, which is being considered for adoption by the Uniform Law Commission.
 If adopted, the Series LLC Act would then be recommended to be enacted by the legislatures of non-Series LLC States and would be recommended to replace existing Series LLC acts in the 12 states, District of Columbia, and Puerto Rico.

 Therefore, it is currently essential the Delaware Series LLC has an operating agreement to establish multiple protected series.
-Every Delaware Series LLC should have special series provisions in both the Certificate of Formation and the operating agreement.
+Every Delaware Series LLC should have special protected series provisions in both the Certificate of Formation and the operating agreement.
 Do not attempt to modify a traditional LLC Agreement to add series.
 Instead, the form of Series LLC operating agreement should be one especially written for the complete relationship between the protected series, Series LLC, and members associated with each protected series.